tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 ### Required fields

-Fields with required data include _Title, Author, Abstract, Keywords, Presenting Author, Presented At, and Collection._
+Fields with required data include _Title, Author, Abstract, Keywords, Presenting Author, Presented At, Conflicts of interest and Collection._

 Access all but Collection from the list at the left by hovering over a category, and then clicking on the pencil icon and filling in requested information.
+Regarding the Conflicts of interest, you will be asked to specify if your abstract is (co-)authored by an editor in BISS.
+Select **No** unless Gail Kampmeier, Shelley James, or Elycia Wallis are co-authoring the abstract.

 ## Collection (Session)